 As a courtesy, the employee should inform his/her current supervisor when applying for another position at the University.
-Seniority will be considered when qualifications of applicants are equal.
 Transfer to another position is permitted if it appears to be to the advantage of both the employee and the University.